hupikus/CLIsma/README.md

 - alsa

-- python 3.10 or newer
+- python 3.10 or newer (possible to launch on python 3.7 with minimal effort (patch FileSquad/clismaconfig.py))

   additional: (unneccesary)